triSYCL/triSYCL/doc/architecture.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The device compiler generates the kernels as SPIR-df (*de facto*),
-which is SPIR 2.0 encoded with LLVM IR of a more recent version than
+which is SPIR 2.0 encoded with LLVM_ IR of a more recent version than
-LLVM 3.4 expected by the SPIR specification.
+LLVM_ 3.4 expected by the SPIR specification.
 So a very modern SPIR
-consumer is required, such as a recent PoCL.
+consumer is required, such as a recent PoCL_.
 It is not the version
 available in Ubuntu 17.10 for example, so you might compile and
-install PoCL on your own...
+install PoCL_ on your own...
+The rule is that PoCL_ has to use a
+Clang_/LLVM_ at least as modern as the one used by the device compiler
+to be able to consume the IR.

 Set up the environment::